kevinolega/minimalchanges/_posts/2010-09-25-responsible-minimalism.md

 If minimalism is more important to you than anything else then you have missed the point.
 Think long and hard and write a long list.
 Then pick a short list and focus on that.
 How do you separate items on the long list from the short list?
 Consider this.
 If you knew that God was giving you a one way ride off the planet tomorrow, I doubt you would want to spend the time to empty your mind or do yoga or follow your pleasures.
 Only the important matters.
 When you opted for a minimalist lifestyle in favor of a consumerist one I can guess that it was a time when you realized that your priorities were screwed up because you realized that your focus and energy did not match what truly matters. <a href="http://minimalchanges.com/blog/minimal-changes-to-achieving-what-matters-most/">What truly matters</a>?
 Unfortunately I can’t tell you.
 We are all unique and we all have a different purpose.
 That you would have to find out on your own.

 I want to leave you with these short lessons to think about.
-Pick one that applies to your life and let me know what <strong>changes</strong> happened this week.
+Pick one that applies to your life and let me know what **changes** happened this week.
 <ul>
 	<li>Minimalism is a means to get less unimportant things done and accomplish more of <a href="http://minimalchanges.com/blog/minimal-changes-to-achieving-what-matters-most/">what matters</a></li>
 	<li>Extreme minimalism is just as bad as extreme consumerism</li>